HackTheDoc/Links/README.md

 ### To do

-- Auto-copy to clipboard when using get command
+- clipboard copy without xclip (linux)
-- implement implement a version for windows and apple ?
+- implement implement a version for windows and apple ? :)

 ## Authors